 These principles continue to guide and inform the activities of the Council.
-Coal has a vital role to play in the future of our nation's electric power and energy needs.
-Our nation's primary energy challenge is to find a way to balance our social, economic and environmental needs.
+Coal has a vital role to play in the future of our nation's electric power, industrial, manufacturing and energy needs.
+Our nation's primary energy challenge is to find a way to balance our social, economic and environmental objectives.